aj-staton/security/README.md

 ## Bro
 * I attended a workshop on the [Bro IDS](https://www.bro.org) at B-Sides Charelston in 2018.
 All workshop materials were given by Andrew Beard.

+## Port Scanning
+* In early 2019, I attended a workshop for Network Penetration Testing.
+This workshop was presented by Barrett Adams and Chris Myers from [Ubeeri](https://www.ubeeri.com/).

+The workshop allowed the attendees to fully exploit a simulated vulnerability in an Apache Tomcat web server.
+The following steps were taken:
+1. Performed reconnaisance by scanning ports the ports of common services on the servers.
+2. Used [Metasploit's](https://www.metasploit.com/) auxillary module to check services for default credentials and establish a foothold in the web server.
+3. Used [Empire](https://github.com/EmpireProject/Empire) (now unsupported) as a command and control (C2) framework.
+It helped to deploy HTTP listeners and a Powershell launcher.